KrishDave1/BuyBest-Depreciated/README.md

 ## Acknowledgments

 We'd like to thank the open-source community for providing invaluable libraries and tools that have made this project possible.
-Certainly!
-Here's a list of libraries and tools that you can include in the "Acknowledgments" section of your README:

 - [React](https://reactjs.org/): A JavaScript library for building user interfaces.
 - [React Router](https://reactrouter.com/): Declarative routing for React applications.